San Diego: Edo Sushi

 Shrimp tempura maki, no tails

 edo The food is fine.
 No one else has anything to say on the ubiquity of crab salad.
-They're good sports and that's all that counts though they are antsy with photo setups.
 Only now do I see Edo has no website.
 I find them on Facebook and there's a link and the link goes to places in Maryland.
 Anyway, compulsive types, yes, we need an official site to check stuff like your address and phone number.
 Writers shall not be expected to write it all down.
 We would starve.
 Into the 21st century, guys, kicking and screaming.

 edo